close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/enums/CloseChannelController.CloseChannelError.md

 case CloseChannelAlreadyExists = 25202
 ```

-There is already a channel available with the provided Close code
+There is already a channel created for this user with the provided Close code

 ### `ChannelIdNotFound`